HRKings/GitGud/Git/Commit.md

 Obs.: Use your personal projects as a learning, write good commit messages and you will get used to it.

-The default template provided by this sub-model is the following:
+The default template provided by this submodel is the following:

 ```Markdown
 [tag]{flag (optional)} Subject